ycl-the-lyc/ubc-study-notes/math-220/math-220.typ

   ]
 ]

+Besides irrationalllity, modular arithmetic is often used in proof by contradiction.

 #example[
   Let $x in RR$ satisfy $x^7 + 5x^2 - 3 = 0$.
   Prove that $x$ is irrational.